 Prerequisites and Requirements¶

-The following are prerequisites for using F5 Declarative Onboarding:
+The following are prerequisites for using F5 BIG-IP Declarative Onboarding:

 Notes and tips¶

-- The first time you POST a Declarative Onboarding declaration, the system records the configuration that exists prior to processing the declaration.
-Declarative Onboarding is meant to initially configure a BIG-IP device.
+The first time you POST a BIG-IP Declarative Onboarding declaration, the system records the configuration that exists prior to processing the declaration.
+BIG-IP Declarative Onboarding is meant to initially configure a BIG-IP device.
 However, if you POST subsequent declarations to the same BIG-IP system, and leave out some of the properties you initially used, the system restores the original properties for those items.
-Important: No matter what you send in a subsequent declaration, Declarative Onboarding will never unlicense a BIG-IP device, it will never delete a user, and it never break the device trust once it has been established.
+Important: No matter what you send in a subsequent declaration, BIG-IP Declarative Onboarding will never unlicense a BIG-IP device, it will never delete a user, and it never break the device trust once it has been established.
 Thus, while BIG-IP Declarative Onboarding is declarative, it is not idempotent.

-- After using Declarative Onboarding, if you want to use a declarative model to configure applications and services on a BIG-IP device, see the Application Services 3 (AS3) documentation.
+After using BIG-IP Declarative Onboarding, if you want to use a declarative model to configure applications and services on a BIG-IP device, see the Application Services 3 (AS3) documentation.